Seven-94/Runpod_ComfyUI/docs/GUIDE.md

 ### Models Not Downloading

-- Check that the `HF_TOKEN` variable is correctly defined
+- Use ComfyUI-Manager to download models directly from the interface
 - Check the logs: `cat /var/log/comfyui.log`
 - Verify your network connection and RunPod firewalls
 - Try downloading manually via terminal